emmabonuttidagostini/emmabonuttidagostini.github.io/index.md

 I'm Emma Bonutti D'Agostini, PhD Candidate in Sociology at [CREST](https://crest.science) (Institut Polytechnique de Paris) and [médialab](https://medialab.sciencespo.fr) (Sciences Po Paris).
 Welcome to my personal website!

 My research lies at the intersection of sociology of journalism and political sociology.
-In my doctoral dissertation, I study the mainstreaming of far-right voices in French and Italian legacy media, borrowing tools from CSS and NLP and combining them with qualitative sociological methodologies.
+In my doctoral dissertation, I study how French and Italian legacy media give visibility and legitimacy to political voices, borrowing tools from CSS and NLP and combining them with qualitative sociological methodologies.

 I have the chance of working alongside inspiring people - such as my supervisors, [Etienne Ollion](https://ollion.cnrs.fr) (CREST) and [Sylvain Parasie](https://sylvainparasie.org) (médialab).